Actipro/WPF-Controls/Documentation/topics/syntaxeditor/ll-parser-framework/lexer-preparation.md

 The easiest and recommended way to fulfill this need is to use the [Language Designer](../language-designer-tool/index.md) to create a new language.
 Once you have a language designed, you can generate source files which you can then include in your project.
 One of the generated source files will contain a class that implements the [ILexer](xref:ActiproSoftware.Text.Lexing.ILexer) interface.

 As mentioned above, any [ILexer](xref:ActiproSoftware.Text.Lexing.ILexer)-based object will work with the LL(*) parser.
-Thus you don't have to use the Language Designer to create your lexer.
+Thus, you don't have to use the **Language Designer** to create your lexer.
 All the techniques described in the [Lexing](../text-parsing/lexing/index.md) portion of the documentation apply.

 ## Designing A Parser-Friendly Dynamic Language